 Then I took an even bigger step forward

-It is now more than a year since I wrote the first part of this article, so it’s time for an update.
+It is now more than two years since I wrote the first part of this article, so it’s time for an update.

-While I was very happy with the result of my SEO changes, I knew there was more to learn about SEO strategies and content marketing.
+While I was delighted with the result of my SEO changes, I knew there was more to learn about SEO strategies and content marketing.

-Search engines like Google and Bing use complex algorithms that are not easy to understand, so I started searching for ways that I could get better search results.
+Search engines like Google and Bing use complex algorithms that are not easy to understand.
+I started searching for ways that I could get better search results.

-What I learnt was that I needed access to better data than Google Analytics.
+What I learned was that I needed access to better data than Google Analytics.

 I tried quite a lot of applications from different SEO companies before I finally made my choice.